top of page

 • During cell division, chromatin condenses to form tightly packed chromosomes.

-• This structure facilitates not only the compact storage of genetic material but also plays a critical role in gene regulation and chromosome stability.
+• critical role in gene regulation and chromosome stability.

 Types of Chromosomes

-2. Submetacentric: Centromere closer to one end, resulting in one longer arm and one shorter arm.
+• Submetacentric: Centromere closer to one end, resulting in one long arm and one short arm.

 Function of Chromosomes

-• Chromosomes serve as carriers of genetic information in the form of genes, which are sequences of DNA that code for proteins or RNA molecules.
+• Chromosomes serve as carriers of genetic information in the form of genes.

-• This genetic information is vital for the organism's development, growth, reproduction, and maintenance.
+• Genes are sequences of DNA that code for proteins or RNA molecules, vital for an organism's development, growth, reproduction, and maintenance.

-• Additionally, chromosomes ensure the accurate replication and distribution of genetic material to daughter cells during cell division.
+• Chromosomes ensure the accurate replication and distribution of genetic material to daughter cells during cell division.

 Chromosomal Replication and Segregation

-• During the S-phase of the cell cycle, chromosomes are replicated, producing identical copies called sister chromatids, joined at the centromere.
+• During the S-phase of the cell cycle, chromosomes are replicated, producing identical copies called sister chromatids, which are joined at the centromere.

-• In cell division, whether mitosis or meiosis, these chromatids are separated and distributed to daughter cells, guaranteeing each cell receives a complete set of chromosomes.
+• During cell division (either mitosis or meiosis), these sister chromatids are separated and distributed to daughter cells, ensuring each cell receives a complete set of chromosomes.

 A. Mitosis

-• Mitosis is the division process resulting in two genetically identical daughter cells, involving prophase, metaphase, anaphase, and telophase phases.
+• Mitosis is the process of cell division, resulting in two genetically identical daughter cells.

 • This process ensures the equal distribution of chromosomes to each daughter cell.